apache/druid/docs/querying/multi-value-dimensions.md

   -->

-Apache Druid supports "multi-value" string dimensions.
-These are generated when an input field contains an array of values instead of a single value.
+Apache Druid supports "multi-value" string dimensions, which result from input fields that contain an array of values instead of a single value.

 This document describes filtering and grouping behavior for multi-value dimensions.
 For information about the internal representation of multi-value dimensions, see